clone1084/DBClassGenerator/README.md

+# DbDataLibrary

+Is the actual working library that must be included in the final project that needs CRUD access to the DBMS tables.

 # DbDataClassGenerator

-This project will allow the user to create CRUD classes starting from an Oracle DataBase table set.
+This project will allow the user to **automatically** create CRUD classes starting from an Oracle DataBase table set using DBDataLibrary as a CRUD template.
-The DBClass generator console app requirest 4 parameters:
+The DBClass generator console app requirest 3 parameters + 1 optional parameter:

 1. -cs <connectionString>: Database connection string like: `"Data Source = (DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=127.0.0.1)(PORT=1521))(CONNECT_DATA=(SERVICE_NAME=MY_SERVICE)));User ID= MY_USER; Password = MyPwd;"`.
 2. -ns <namespace>: namespace of the generated classes like: `"MyAssembly.Tables"`.